cr27/Neurological-Mindfile/README.md

 # Mindfile
 Currently a file that is composed of 3 Mindbytes, the neurogenomic mindbyte, the personality mindbyte, and the neuroimaging mindbyte.
-The mindfile is supposed to collect data from these 3 bytes; the mindfile is specifically data collection of an individual's neurological identity.
+The mindfile composed of data that has been collected from the 3 bytes; the mindfile is specifically data collection of an individual's neurological identity.

 ## References